-An independent state agency, the State Department of Assessments and Taxation ("SDAT"), assesses all real and tangible personal property on a rolling basis every three years for purposes of property taxation by State and local governmental units.
-Prior to tax year 2001, real property had been valued at market value and assessed in each year at 40% of phased-in market value.
-Beginning in tax year 2001, property tax rates are applied to 100%, instead of 40%, of the value of real property.
+An independent state agency, the State Department of Assessments and Taxation ("SDAT"), assesses all real property and tangible personal property in Maryland.
+Real property is reassessed on a three-year cycle by reviewing one-third of all property in Prince George's County every year for the purpose of property taxation by State and local governmental units.
+Prior to 2001, real property had been valued at market value and assessed in each year at 40% of phased-in market value.
+Beginning in 2001, property tax rates are applied to 100%, instead of 40%, of the value of real property.

 By law, the annual taxable assessment growth of owner-occupied residential property is capped at the lesser of the percentage of increase in the Consumer Price Index ("CPI") for the previous 12 months or 5% of the prior year's taxable assessment.
-The cap for fiscal year 2018 was set at 1%, based on the CPI.
-In fiscal year 2019, the cap is set at 2% based on the CPI.
+The cap for fiscal year 2020 was set at 3%, based on the CPI.
+In fiscal year 2021, the cap will be set at 2% based on the CPI.
 State law also provides that certain owner occupants of residential property may receive certain property tax credits based on various criteria including their income and net worth.
 The County is reimbursed by the State for some of these tax credits.
-Certain real estate developments inside the Capital Beltway within census tracts where the median household income does not exceed 100% of the median household income for the County based on census numbers

-(Revitalization Tax Credit Districts) are eligible to receive tax credits.
+Certain real estate developments inside the Capital Beltway within census tracts where the median household income does not exceed 100% of the median household income for the County based on census numbers (Revitalization Tax Credit Districts) are eligible to receive tax credits.
 This provides tax incentives for revitalization projects, with a long-term goal of enhancing the communities and preserving the tax base.